-- On April 20, 2017, the Company completed a joint venture transaction with Waterton Precious Metals Fund II Cayman, LP and Waterton Mining Parallel Fund Onshore Master, LP (collectively, "Waterton").
-Under the terms of the transaction, Waterton acquired a 50% interest in the Dumont Nickel-Cobalt Project, which is now held by Magneto Investments Limited Partnership ("Magneto") for US\$22.5 million (C\$30 million) in cash.
-RNC and Waterton each injected US\$17.5 million (for a total of US\$35 million) into Magneto with the objective of acquiring high quality nickel assets globally. - On May 2, 2017, the Company and the Abitibiwinni First Nation (AFN) announced the signing of an Impact and Benefit Agreement (IBA) for the Dumont Nickel-Cobalt Project.
+- On April 20, 2017, the Company announced the establishment of the Dumont JV with Waterton.
+Under the terms of the transaction, Waterton acquired a 50% interest in the Dumont Nickel-Cobalt Project for US\$22.5 million (\$30 million) in cash.
+RNC and Waterton each injected US\$17.5 million (for a total of US\$35 million) into Magneto. - On May 2, 2017, the Company and the Abitibiwinni First Nation ("AFN") announced the signing of an Impact and Benefit Agreement ("IBA") for the Dumont Nickel-Cobalt Project.
 The IBA serves as a framework to govern the relationship with the AFN and lays out the commitments of the parties regarding the impacts and benefits of the Dumont Project.
-The parties to the IBA are the AFN and the RNC-Waterton nickel joint venture. - On June 7, 2017, the Company closed a US\$10 million four-year Senior Secured Convertible Term Debt Facility with Waterton Precious Metals Fund II Cayman, LP and Waterton Mining Parallel Fund Offshore Master, LP. - On June 20, 2017, the Company announced it had achieved commercial gold production at its Beta Hunt Mine in Western Australia by producing at least 3,500 contained ounces of gold over a one-month period (equivalent to an annualized production rate of 42,000 ounces). - On July 11, 2017, the Company announced completion of processing and purchase option agreements with Westgold Resources Limited ("Westgold").
-Ore processing under the toll agreement commenced during 2017.
-Under the agreement, in exchange for a tolling rights payment of A\$3,000,000 (satisfied with Common Shares), Westgold granted access to 50% of its South Kalgoorlie Operations ("SKO") plant capacity for a twelve-month period commencing July 2017.
-Westgold also granted RNC a six-month option to purchase SKO, including all existing mining, milling and infrastructure, for A\$80 million. - On August 9, 2017, the Company extended the US\$2.5 million unsecured debt facility, entered into in November 2016, that was arranged by Riverfort Global Capital.
-Under the terms of the extended facility, the lenders advanced US\$3 million to RNC, US\$1.35 million of which will be used to repay the remaining balance currently owing under the facility (originally due to be repaid by November 2017).
-Principal under the extended facility is repayable starting in November 2017, with US\$250K due each month until and including July 2018 and a final bullet payment of US\$750K due in August 2018.
-The facility bears interest at 12%.
-As part of the transaction, RNC issued 5.9 million 24 month warrants to the lenders, exercisable at a strike price of \$0.24 per share. - On September 19, 2017, the Company entered into a US\$4 million 18-month Convertible Term Debt Facility with Pala Investments Limited ("Pala"). - On October 30, 2017, the Company announced the completion of its spin-off of True North Nickel Inc. into a separately listed TSX-V company renamed Orford Mining Corporation (TSX-V: ORM). - On December 14, 2017, the Company announced that it had restructured its financing package with Auramet International LLC ("Auramet") to fund the repayment of all obligations under the Senior Secured Gold Loan entered into in October 2016 and provide financial flexibility to support the ramp-up and development of the Beta Hunt Mine.
-RNC also raised an additional \$4.5 million in capital from Pala Investments Limited and other key stakeholders, further strengthening its balance sheet.
+The parties to the IBA are the AFN and the Dumont JV. - On June 7, 2017, the Company entered into the Waterton Facility.
+This debt was converted into additional units of the Dumont JV on July 23, 2018. - On June 20, 2017, the Company announced it had achieved commercial gold production at its Beta Hunt Mine in Western Australia by producing at least 3,500 contained ounces of gold over a one-month period (equivalent to an annualized production rate of 42,000 ounces). - On August 9, 2017, the Company extended the US\$2.5 million unsecured debt facility that was entered into in November 2016, as arranged by Riverfort Global Capital.
+Under the terms of the extended facility, the lenders advanced US\$3 million to RNC, US\$1.35 million of which was used to repay the remaining balance currently owing under the facility.
+As part of the transaction, RNC issued 5.9 million 24 month warrants to the lenders, exercisable at a strike price of \$0.24 per share.
+This facility has been repaid in full.

+- On September 19, 2017, the Company entered into a US\$4 million 18-month Convertible Term Debt Facility with Pala Investments Limited.
+This facility has been repaid in full. - On October 30, 2017, the Company announced the completion of its spin-off of True North Nickel Inc. into a separately listed TSX-V company renamed Orford Mining Corporation (TSX-V: ORM). - On December 14, 2017, the Company announced that it had restructured its financing package with Auramet to fund the repayment of all obligations under the Senior Secured Gold Loan entered into in October 2016 and provide financial flexibility to support the ramp-up and development of the Beta Hunt Mine.
+RNC also raised an additional \$4.5 million in capital from Pala and other key stakeholders, further strengthening its balance sheet.
+The Auramet facility has been repaid in full.